The publications from the Wyart lab are accessible on our website here: http://wyartlab.org/publications

 Modulation of motor circuits via the cerebrospinal fluid

 The classical view of spinal cord physiology relies on the fact that motor functions are carried by ventral spinal cord while dorsal spinal cord integrates sensory inputs from the periphery.
 Up to recently, there was no evidence that the vertebrate spinal cord hosts sensory cells conserved throughout vertebrates.
 Our team has shown evidence for a central sensory motor loop localized in the spinal cord and modulating circuits underlying locomotion and posture.
 We have evidence that the morphology and molecular markers of this central sensory system is conserved in the mammalian spinal cord.
-This axial sensory system modulates locomotion, posture and morphogenesis.
+This axial sensory system modulates locomotion, posture, innate immunity and morphogenesis.

 The contribution of mechanosensory feedback to active locomotion and the nature of underlying spinal circuits remain elusive.
 We investigate how mechanosensory feedback shapes active locomotion in the zebrafish larva.
 We find that mechanosensory feedback enhances the recruitment of motor pools during active locomotion.
 We show that inputs from glutamatergic mechanosensory neurons increase locomotor speed by prolonging fast swimming at the expense of slow swimming during stereotyped acoustic escape responses.
+The interoceptive sensory integration we have discovered is critical throughout life for growing and maintaining a straight body axis.
+Altogether, our efforts reveal the basic principles and circuit diagram underlying the modulation of movement, posture and morphogenesis by adjusted mechanosensory feedback in the vertebrate spinal cord.

 people